raulgtzmeave/Integrating-Formal-and-Relational-Contracting/README.md

 **Citation**

-If you use this data in your research, please cite the original study as follows:
+If you use this data in your research, please cite the original study as follows: Gutiérrez-Meave, R., Zhang, S., Carr, J., Siciliano., M. (2025).
+“Integrating Formal and Relational Contracting: The Link Between Network Structure and Contract Design in Interlocal Collaboration Agreements.”
+Public Administration.
-(Raul: we might need to add this when it is published)